LED Warehouse Lights

-In today’s warehouses a top priority is placed on saving costs, ensuring safety, & reducing maintenance.
 Warehouse lighting fixtures must be designed to withstand harsh conditions while providing consistent, accurate illumination over large areas.
-We sell industrial quality low bay and high bay warehouse lights that are DLC Premium Verified & IP65 Rated.
-Our lighting experts work with electrical contractors and project managers to design layouts which maximize illumination while minimizing costs.
+Our warehouse lights are DLC Premium Verified and protected against moisture and dust.
+We work with electrical contractors and project managers to design lighting layouts that maximize illumination quality while minimizing cost.

 LED Lighting in Warehouses

 One of the most appealing benefits of LED lighting is its dramatically increased efficiency compared to traditional types of lighting such as fluorescent, metal halides, sodium lamps, CFL bulbs and HIDs.
 Warehouses that have switched over to LED lighting have seen as much as an 84% ROI in their lighting operations.
 This dramatic improvement in ROI is not only due to a 40% increase in efficiency, but also the lifespan of LED bulbs being over three times that of traditional lighting.

 Here’s a summary below of a warehouse lighting case study where a metal industry supplier with several warehouses replaced fluorescent T5 lamps with Straits Lighting Apollo LED UFO high bays.
 These high bays are one of the many quality solutions offered at our store.